-One way of adding an additional layer of security to your Windows computer is by enabling secure logon.
+One way of adding one more layer of security to your Windows computer is by enabling secure logon.
 By enabling secure logon, users are required to press Ctrl+Alt+Del before they can enter their credentials and log on.

 Secure logon offers a keystroke sequence that cannot be intercepted by any application.
-When secure logon is enabled, no other malicious program can intercept your user name and password as you enter it.
-(NOTE: Please read comment below).
+When Secure Logon is enabled, no other malicious program can intercept your user name and password as you enter it.

 Pressing Ctrl+Alt+Del ensures that the authentic Windows logon screen appears.
-To enable secure logon, open Run, type netplwiz and hit Enter to open the User Accounts properties box.
+To enable secure logon, open Run, type Control Userpasswords2 or netplwiz and hit Enter to open the User Accounts Properties box.

 Pressing Ctrl+Alt+Del will allow you to enter your Windows logon password.